Ninja-Squad/ninja-squad.github.com/_posts/2017-12-12-angular-cli-1.6.md

 - add an `AppShellComponent` to your application;
 - updates the `app.server.module.ts` to add a route with the path specified pointing to the `AppShellComponent`.

-Now when you'll build the application with `ng build --prod` the `dist` and `dist-server` diretories will be generated, and the `index.html` file in `dist` will contain the prerendered `AppShellComponent`.
+Now when you'll build the application with `ng build --prod` the `dist` and `dist-server` directories will be generated, and the `index.html` file in `dist` will contain the prerendered `AppShellComponent`.
 This means you'll have a meaningful content served right away when deploying to production (as you can of course put whatever you want in the shell component).